 What’s driving the growth of U.S. on-demand trucking?

 It’s no wonder there’s such a big demand for on-demand trucking.
-The tight U.S. job market, changing import/export levels and new technology have all combined to speed the shift to on-demand trucking:
+Unpredictable market conditions, changing import/export levels and new technology have all combined to speed the shift to on-demand trucking:

-- •Capacity crunch.
+- •Volatile market conditions.
 In recent years, lack of trucks and a scarcity of drivers-for-hire have combined with high freight demand to severely restrict U.S. trucking capacity/availability.

 - •Electronic logging devices (ELDs).
 Federally mandated ELDs closely scrutinize and monitor drivers to be sure they follow hours of service (HOS) laws, which can impact driver productivity.